angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 When updating a slice of state managed by `@ngrx/entity` the first check for input identity will always detect a change in selectors using that slice of state.
 So the projector function is most often applied and only the result identity check can then prevent the selector from firing.

-If we check our example selectors we can see how we are doing:
+Let's check our example selectors and see how we are doing:

 - `getBook`: